-- There was evidence that cleaning equipment was managed and clean.
-However, some trolleys were stored on corridors due to lack of storage space.
-Cleaning products were observed to be stored in locked rooms. - A colour coding system was demonstrated and observed. - Cleaning procedures were demonstrated satisfactorily. - Personal Protective Equipment was observed to be readily available.
-However, it was not always used appropriately in the areas visited.
+- There was evidence that cleaning equipment was managed and clean. - Cleaning products were observed to be stored in locked rooms. - A colour-coding system was demonstrated. - Cleaning procedures were demonstrated. - Personal protective equipment (PPE) was observed to be readily available and used appropriately. - Trolleys were stored in a designated locked storage room.
+However, in two of the areas visited, the store rooms were cluttered with boxes of paper hand towels.